antonpavlov/pid-control/README.md

 The contents of this repo were tested in Ubuntu Linux 18.04.
 It should work fine in Mac OS X once requirements are fulfilled.
 For Windows, please use Docker or other virtualization tools.

+Initial repository can be found [here](https://github.com/udacity/CarND-PID-Control-Project).

 ## Building and Running the code ##
 In order to compile, please execute the following commands in a project folder:
-1. `cmake ./` - do it once; in case of any machine or folder path changes, you may want to delete `CMakeChache.txt`.
+1. `cmake ./` - do it once; in case of any folder changes, you may want to delete `CMakeChache.txt`.
 3. `make`

 In order to execute the program: